durrantlab/autogrow4/tutorial/TUTORIAL.md

 ## Running AutoGrow4

-AutoGrow4 is run using the python script `RunAutogrow.py` located in the top directory of the download AutoGrow4 project.
+To run AutoGrow4, use the python script `RunAutogrow.py`, located in the top AutoGrow4 directory, from the command line.
+AutoGrow4 accepts user input via two methods:

-AutoGrow4 is a command-line python program.
-It has two options for job
-submission:

 1. Command-line submission: executing directly from the command line.